If you need a website for a charity the fastest and cheapest approach is to use one of the great free charity website builders.

-- Easy to export site in open source Wordpress format for small fee
+- Easy to export site in open-source Wordpress.org format for a small fee

-- Clearly focused on blogs, with limited options for other types of content
+- The main focus is on blogs, with limited options for other types of content

 Squarespace is design led and has an easy to use drag and drop interface.
 The platform is targeted at creative professionals and small businesses but can certainly be used by nonprofits too.

 Because of the design focus, it’s best for sites with a small number of pages.
 On larger sites it can be easy to lose control of user journeys and sites can become sprawling and difficult to navigate.

 It’s a useful system if you want to bring e-commerce functionality onto your site (see our blogs on How to fundraise on your charity website with Shopify and starting an online charity shop) because it has inbuilt options and offers good payment gateway integration.

 - Subscription starts at $16 per month or $144 per year charged annually

 - 24/7 support and a 1 hour response time

 - Slick template themes targeted at small businesses